Is My Landlord Responsible For Damage to My Property?

 ACV

-If your belongings are stolen or destroyed, a standard renters policy pays to replace your belongings based on their actual cash value.
+If your belongings are stolen or destroyed, a standard renters policy pays to replace them based on their actual cash value.

-For example, if your six-year-old couch is damaged, your claim reimbursement would probably not allow you to buy a new one, and you may have to shop for a second-hand or used couch.
+For example, if your six-year-old couch is damaged, your claim reimbursement would probably not allow you to buy a new one, and you may have to shop for a second-hand or used sofa.

 RCV

-But with RCV, you’ll get the cost of replacing your lost items with new ones.
+But you'll get the cost of replacing your lost items with new ones.

-Because RCV does not come standard in most renters insurance policies, you have to purchase it as an add-on at an additional expense.
+Because RCV does not come standard in most renters insurance policies, you must purchase it as an add-on at an additional expense.

 The most common discounts include the following: